-In 2016 we introduced our vision for the Company for the next decade.
+In 2016, we introduced our vision for the Company for the next decade.
 We believe it is important to reach a critical mass of \$1 billion in sales by 2025 while remaining a technology leader in the industrial goods sector.
-To achieve our target, we anticipate organic sales of our pre-Enovation Controls historic business will reach up to \$500 million and acquisitions (including Enovation Controls) will add another \$500 million in revenue.
+To achieve our goal, we target organic sales of our Hydraulics segment to reach up to \$450 million, our Electronics segment will reach up to \$200 million and acquisitions will add another \$350 million in revenue.
 Through this growth, our decision-making process will consider our desire to maintain superior profitability and financial strength.

-The acquisition of Enovation Controls was the first step to realizing our vision.
+The December 2016 acquisition of Enovation Controls was the first step to realizing our vision.
 Enovation Controls improves and expands our technology offering, allows us to market integrated solutions of electronics and hydraulics, and, most importantly, advances our electrification and digitization initiatives across our product portfolio.
 The acquisition brings Sun new end markets, diversification of our technology platform, and provides entry into highly sophisticated, specialized markets.
-Enovation Controls provides us with a large team of over 100 electronic and software engineers with a track record of new product development and technical innovation.
+Enovation Controls provides us with a large team of approximately 100 electronic and software engineers with a track record of new product development and technical innovation.
 In addition, the sales team has developed strong customer relationships from which market insight can be drawn.